TIERS/multi_lidar_multi_uav_dataset/README.md

 We provide a ROS package to compute the extrinsic parameters between LiDARs and camera based on GICP.
 As the OS1 has the largest FOV, it is treated as base reference frame ("base_link") in which all the other point clouds are transformed.
 For the Avia, Mid-360 and Realsense D435, we integrated the first five frames to increase point cloud density.

-To use this package, play teh Calibration rosbag in our dataset:
+To use this package, play the Calibration rosbag from our dataset:
 ~~~
 rosbag play Calibration.bag -l
 ~~~